renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 Rust-Fur is the Gnollish commander of the local Commonwealth guard; he's a male Gnoll in his early thirties, and he lives and operates out of Southlander's Market.
 He's respected by the locals as a leader and probably-solver.
-While he doesn't know anything about the magical blizzard, his knowledge of the area might be useful—although it will be difficult for the party to convince him to abandon his post to travel to the monastery.
+While he doesn't know anything about the magical blizzard, his knowledge of the area might be useful — although it will be difficult for the party to convince him to abandon his post to travel to the monastery.

-Rust-Furr might be useful if the party doesn't have anyone with good ranks in Survival; he can lead them to the monastery—or assign a Guard to the task.
+Rust-Furr might be useful if the party doesn't have anyone with good ranks in Survival; he can lead them to the monastery — or assign a Guard to the task.

 Rust-Furr would also make a decent PC, if there's a player in the group struggling to come up with a good idea.